-Don’t be intimidated by that gigantic turkey carcass you’ve got left.
+Don’t be intimidated by that gigantic turkey carcass you’ve got left on Friday morning.
 It’s a great base for a tasty stock.

 So.
 You cooked a 16 pound turkey for Thanksgiving and now you’re stuck with about 8 pounds of turkey meat and a scary looking carcass left over.
 Great.